bjornicus/orbitalboardgame/README.md

 If an infestor's target planet is already infested at the beginning of the infestor movement phase (i.e. before any infestors have moved this round), it targets the home planet.

 ##Winning
-Successfully construct orbital habitats:
+Easy: Successfully construct and provision one orbital habitat.

-Easy: 1

-Normal: 2

-Hard: 3
+Normal: Successfully construct and provision two orbital habitat.
+Do not lose more than two planets to infestation.

+Hard: Successfully construct and provision three orbital habitat.
+Do not lose more than one planet to infestation.

 ##Losing
 The home planet becomes infested or the players are unable to construct the necesarry number of habitats